-The Tax implications of longer periods of residence in the UK and what to consider
+Tax implications of longer periods of UK residence - what to consider

 Regardless of a domiciled status, an individual resident in the UK for 183 days or more in a tax year, is deemed to be a resident.
 If a person is resident in the UK for less than 183 days, it is still possible to become an automatic resident depending on the results of the automatic overseas test or on the number of connections you have with UK and the amount of time you spend in the UK as defined in the Statutory Residence Test (SRT).